GeoffWilliams/puppet-windows_firewall/README.md

 ## Limitations
 * Requires the `netsh advfirewall` command
 * Rule names are lowercased for comparison purposes
+* Property names match those used by netsh so there is inconsistency in the equivalent puppet property names (some names are run-together, others separated by underscores).
+This is deliberate and makes the module code much simpler as names map exactly
 * It is not possible to edit the `grouping` for rules (netsh does not support this)
 * The Windows Advanced Firewall GUI allows multiple individual types to be set for ICMPv4 and ICMPv6 however this does not seem to be possible through the `netsh` CLI.
 Therefore you must create